squarepupil/website-pages/src/pages/indetail.md

 ### Hard Work

 Our school offers a very demanding education.
-All that happens within our walls is authentic.
+That which happens within our walls is authentic.
 This includes things perceived as kind, agreeable, and easy, but it also necessarily includes those things that are difficult, disagreeable, and perhaps that conflict with one’s sense of self.
 Students are ultimately responsible for negotiating these challenges.

+If students’
-If students’ interests clash, adults are not expected to establish a regime that is “fair”.
+interests clash, adults are not expected to establish a regime that is “fair”.
 Those students must work out a solution for themselves or face the consequences of inaction.
-Practicing real life, in this way, prepares students to further succeed in resolving difficulties as the stakes rise with age, be their problems practical, interpersonal, or existential.
+Practicing real life prepares students to further succeed in resolving difficulties as the stakes rise with age, be their problems practical, interpersonal, or existential.